How To Start A Courier Business? (Step by Step Guide)

 - C-CORP

-Once you have selected the entity type, you must register it and file your formation documents with the Secretary of State.
+Once you've picked your structure, register it and file your formation documents with the Secretary of State.

-You must also apply for an Employer Identification Number (EIN) for state and federal taxes [1].
+You'll also need to apply for an Employer Identification Number (EIN) for state and federal taxes [1].

 3. Name the Business